 Manage Training Needs

 The training management talks about the importance of the correct allocation of training to employees.
 The bell curve graph can help identify the training that is most applicable to different categories of employees.

 Disadvantages of the Bell Curve

-Using the bell curve model may be considered a rigid approach for rating employees.
+Using the bell curve model in performance management may be considered a rigid approach for rating employees.
 Sometimes managers need to put employees in specific gradients just for the sake of bell curve requirements.
 This happens more often when the manager’s teams are small.